syncfusion-content/javascript-docs/js/HeatMap/Getting-Started.md

 ## Tooltip

-HeatMap provides support to show tooltip when mouse hovers over any rows/columns.
+* HeatMap provides support to show tooltip when mouse hovers over any rows/columns.
+* To show/hide the tooltip of heatmap, use [enableTooltip](/api/js/ejheatmap#members:enabletooltip "enableTooltip") property.
-To show tooltip on mouse over, the toolTipSettings property of model needs to be set with the toolTipSettings templateId and position as shown in the following example.
+* To show tooltip on mouse over, the [tooltipSettings](/api/js/ejheatmap#members:tooltipsettings "tooltipSettings") property of model needs to be set with the tooltipSettings [templateId](/api/js/ejheatmap#members:tooltipsettings-templateid "templateId") and [position](/api/js/ejheatmap#members:position "position") as shown in the following example.
+* To set the tooltip position related to target element, window, mouse or (x,y) co-ordinates, use tooltip [associate](/api/js/ejheatmap#members:tooltipsettings-associate "associate") property.
+* To enable the arrow in tooltip, use [isBalloon](/api/js/ejheatmap#members:tooltipsettings-isballoon "isBalloon") property.
+* To set the tooltip position against the target, use [target](/api/js/ejheatmap#members:tooltipsettings-position-target "target") [horizontal](/api/js/ejheatmap#members:tooltipsettings-position-target-horizontal "horizontal") and [vertical](/api/js/ejheatmap#members:tooltipsettings-position-target-vertical "vertical") property.
+* To set the arrow position against popup, use [stem](/api/js/ejheatmap#members:tooltipsettings-position-stem "stem") [horizontal](/api/js/ejheatmap#members:tooltipsettings-position-stem-horizontal "horizontal") and [vertical](/api/js/ejheatmap#members:tooltipsettings-position-stem-vertical "vertical") property.
+* You can use [trigger](/api/js/ejheatmap#members:tooltipsettings-trigger "trigger") property which specify the event action to show case the Tooltip.
+* You can set an [animation](/api/js/ejheatmap#members:tooltipsettings-animation "animation") for tooltip using [effect](/api/js/ejheatmap#members:tooltipsettings-animation-effect "effect") and [speed](/api/js/ejheatmap#members:tooltipsettings-animation-speed "speed") property.

 {% highlight html %}